Thru-hiking 101

 Course Information

 This course is designed, instructed, and led by Registered Maine Guide and thru-hiker, Koty Sapp (Trash Panda).
-Koty has backpacked over 7000 miles and has spent over 350 nights backcountry camping.
+Koty has backpacked over 7000 miles and spent over 350 nights backcountry camping.
 He has thru-hiked the Appalachian Trail, Arizona Trail, Florida Trail, and two Caminos.
-In addition, he has hiked portions of the Pinhoti Trail and Pacific Crest Trail, as well as in other remote wilderness areas across the country.
+In addition, he has hiked portions of the Pinhoti Trail and Pacific Crest Trail, as well as other remote wilderness areas across the country.

 Over six days we will cover a variety of topics aimed at preparing you for a multi-month journey along a long distance trail.
-The 100 Mile Wilderness contains some of the most remote and rugged terrain along the Appalachian Trail, which makes it the perfect setting for learning what it takes to thru-hike.
+The 100 Mile Wilderness contains some of the most remote and rugged terrain along the Appalachian Trail, making it the perfect setting for learning what it takes to thru-hike.
 On a scale of 1 to 10, with 10 being the most difficult terrain along the entire Appalachian Trail and 1 the easiest, the terrain on this trip ranges from a 2 to a 10.

 Each participant needs a fully functioning backpacking kit.
 If you do not yet have a backpacking kit, we can outfit you with one of the lightest and best kits on the market.
 Our kit comes in at approximately 12-14 pounds and is ready for any three-season thru-hike.
 We prefer that you bring the gear you will take on your thru-hike or rent/purchase recommended gear directly from us during the on-site workshop portion of the course.
 Gear is an important aspect of a safe and efficient hike.
 We also recommend that you wait until the nutrition & meal planning segment to purchase your food for the in-the-field portion of the course.